facebook pixel Skip to Main Content

 Spencer Christensen has created the following course for the Albion Center:

 Spencer Christensen was a high school teacher for 7 years, where he taught both Digital Communications and business technology programs such as Microsoft and Adobe.
 His work in the Create Idaho program led him to become an Adobe Education Leader, which is a group of 400 educators worldwide who use Adobe tools to promote excellence, critical problem solving, and creativity in the classroom.
-Along with this, Christiansen has spent two years working full-time as a lecturer for Idaho State University preparing future career technical education teachers.
+Along with this, Spencer has spent two years working full-time as a lecturer for Idaho State University preparing future career technical education teachers.
 His main goal as an educator is to help others get the right experience they need for their own personal and professional growth.
 He enjoys outdoor activities and traveling with his wife of ten years and his two children.

 William Lane